 Kullu(32 km): Kullu is an open valley formed by the river Beas between Manali and Larji.
 It is famous for its hills which are covered with pine and deodar forest.
 Kullu Dussehra is very famous in Kullu.
 It has many trekking routes.
 Tourists can enjoy camping, rafting, paragliding, mountaineering, bike riding, and trekking here.
 Kullu is referred to as the starting point of many treks.

-Chandrakhani pass and Parvati valley: It offers its tourists a view of Deo Tibba Peak, Pir Panjal, and Parvati range of mountains.
+Chandrakhani Pass and Parvati Valley: It offers its tourists a view of Deo Tibba Peak, Pir Panjal, and the Parvati range of mountains.
 It is a favorite for those seeking natural beauty.
 It also offers some adventurous experiences.
-The Parvati valley is amazing for the trek.
-The pass is considered as a base for trekking
+The Parvati Valley is amazing for the trek.
+The pass is considered a base for trekking

-Paragliding: Paragliding is a sport which provides opportunities to roam in the sky freely.
+Paragliding: Paragliding is a sport that provides opportunities to roam in the sky freely.
 Visiting Manali and not trying paragliding will be the guiltiest.
-Solang valley of Manali is renowned for providing paragliding, which is best in Manali as you can behold the snow-clad peaks of loafing mountains.
-Many of the tour operators offer this service.
+Solang Valley of Manali is renowned for providing paragliding, which is best in Manali as you can behold the snow-clad peaks of loafing mountains.
+Many tour operators offer this service.

 Trekking: The incredible landscape of this place offers many adventurous sports.
 Trekking in Manali is like touching the soul of nature.
-The trekkers consider this place as Paradise.
+The trekkers consider this place a Paradise.

 The popular destination for Trekking in Kullu Manali India are: